lukasValentin/T-ESA/README.md

 It is capable of:

 - cleaning the tweet (stop word and special character removal using a given list)

 - using the Porter-Stemmer or a lemmanization routine (both taken from the nltk package) to ensure better matching betweens the words in the tweets and the lexicon

 - simple negation handling

+**How to install it:**

+run this statement on your command line:

+pip install -i https://test.pypi.org/simple/ TESA

+or if you want to build from source:

+- download the project

+- navigate to the folder containing the setup.py

+- run pip3 install . (or pip3 install -e . to give access to all users of your local machine)

 **How to use it:**